markwigmans/jms-camel/readme.md

 Follow these steps to get the application up and running:

-1. **Start the JMS Queue**:
+1. **Start the Environment**:
-    - Use the provided `docker-compose` file located in the `environment/docker` directory to initialize the JMS queue.
+    - Use the provided `docker-compose` file located in the `environment/docker` directory to initialize the environment.

 2. **Launch the Application**:
     - Start the application by running the `JmsCamelApplication` class.